Community wind case studies

 Many community wind projects rely on innovative and sometimes complicated financial structures.
 KEA’s board evaluated its options and used $12 million in Clean Renewable Energy Bonds, $5 million from Alaska’s Renewable Energy Fund to fund the project, providing the remaining capital.

 “We went for full ownership,” Scott said.
-He also mentioned that the not-for-profit electrical cooperative couldn’t use the Production Tax Credit or the accelerated depreciation tax model for a lack of tax appetite.
+He also mentioned that the not-for-profit electrical cooperative couldn’t use the Production Tax Credit or the accelerated depreciation tax model because of a lack of tax appetite.
 When the project was finished, KEA had spent $21.4 million, nearly $1.9 million under budget.

 During construction, the project created 50 to 60 temporary jobs and provided technical training to several of KEA’s existing electrical technicians who perform required maintenance on the turbines.
 As the turbines reduce KEA’s dependence on diesel generation, rates have decreased, saving members money.
 Scott described the project as “a win-win in a lot of ways; lower rates keep people happy.”
 Because KEA is a cooperative, the savings are passed on to members who will ultimately spend that money locally.